You have no items in your shopping cart.

 There are four basic approaches to controlling deer damage to woodlands, which may need to be used in combination:

 Note that deer can easily injure themselves by attempting to jump normal stock fences.
 Standard height stock netting fences topped with one or two lines of barbed or plain wire, giving a total height of about 2m, are a frequent cause of injury.
 As the deer tries to jump, its leg can get entangled in the top wires, where it dies a lingering death.
-Electric fences interact with the deer's brain instead of the body and siting and erecting the fence should bear that in mind and should be managed with an awareness of a deer herds habits within your area and the new fence.
+Electric fences interact with the deer's brain instead of the body so the siting and erecting the fence should bear that in mind and should be managed with an awareness of a deer herds habits within your area and the new fence.

 These generally utilise wooden posts combined with suitable ring insulators.
 Plain hotStop wire is the most suitable due to its longevity and most important, its excellent conductivity.
 The number of strands depends on the type of deer being excluded and is based at the average nose height of the animal.
-All mammals use their noses to investigate a fence or unfamiliar objects so the first wire goes in at that height as that is the nose height at rest and the nose is highly enervated (lots of sensitive nerve endings) and the greatest effect is felt there.
+All mammals use their noses to investigate a fence or unfamiliar objects so the first electric wire goes in at that height as that is the nose height at rest and the nose is highly enervated (lots of sensitive nerve endings) and the greatest effect of the 6000 v is felt there.

 Muntjac Deer are small (size of a medium dog) at 50cm, through Fallow Deer 100cm to the taller Red Deer at 130cm.